 Does My Auto Insurance Cover Rental Cars in Texas?

-Yes, while there are some exceptions, your car insurance policy will also cover you while driving rental cars in the state of Texas.
-This includes liability, collision, comprehensive, and by default, full coverages, as full coverage is simply a combination of the three.
+Yes, while there are some exceptions, your car insurance policy extends to your rental vehicle.
+It will cover you while driving rental cars in the state of Texas.
+This extension includes liability, collision, comprehensive, and by default, full coverages, as full coverage is simply a combination of the three.

 The important aspect drivers need to consider, however, is their auto insurance policy’s limits.
 If you are involved in an accident while driving a rental car where the damage is higher than your policy allows for and you are at fault, you’ll need additional forms of protection or you may be forced to pay to restore the loss out of your own pocket.